 THE BLUE RIBBON CHILDREN'S FESTIVAL

 The Blue Ribbon Children’s Festival, designed specifically for fifth grade students, is an annual admission-free program at The Music Center.
 Students experience a live professional performance at a world-class performing arts center, then gather together to perform a short choreographed dance inspired by the production.
-The 2016 festival will feature two incredible companies, Black Violin and Rennie Harris RHAW.
+The 2017 festival will feature Alvin Ailey's reknowned company, Ailey II.

 Invitations are mailed to all schools in Los Angeles County with 5th grade classes.
 Reservations are accepted on a first come, first served basis upon receipt.
-The 2016 invitation can be downloaded here.
+The 2017 invitation will be mailed in late September.

 Participating schools receive curriculum and classroom activities to prepare students for the performance, as well as instructions for the student dance.